 A Complete Guide to Black Tea

-Black tea undergoes full oxidation.
-It comes from processed leaves of the Camellia sinensis plant and delivers a red-colored liquid
+Black tea is a fully oxidized tea.
+It comes from processed leaves of the Camellia sinensis plant and delivers a

 Gourmet Tea » Tea Blog » Tea Information